Home / ORPAS Application Guide / ORPAS – University of Ottawa

 • The test is at the applicant’s expense.

-Audiology: Pass a Language Proficiency Test
+Audiology: Pass the Language Proficiency Test

 • If English was the language of instruction in your undergraduate program, you will need to take a French proficiency test.